ivycclee/treatymarket/README.md

 This was an assignment completed for module Secure Web Development.
 This was built using PHP and CodeIgnitor for an MVC-style CRUD web application.

 # Setup
-- TClone this app into XAMPP's htdocs folder
+- Clone this app into XAMPP's htdocs folder
+- Run the sql script
 - In your browser, navigate to localhost/treatymarket

 # Sample login data